-Each hybrid AM IBOC broadcast station shall modulate its transmitter with an analog audio bandwidth no wider than that described by the specification in Figure 5 and Table 3 (for 5 kHz mode) or Figure 6 and Table 4 (for 8 kHz mode).
-These filters are most likely to be implemented digitally in AM IBOC transmission equipment, however, appropriate and carefully designed audio low-pass filters as the final filtering prior to modulation can also be used to implement this specification.
-The purpose of these bandwidth specifications is to remove interference by controlling the occupied RF bandwidth of AM stations and to insure compliance with the NRSC-5 Standard.
+Each hybrid AM IBOC broadcast station shall modulate its transmitter with an analog audio bandwidth no wider than that described by the desired 5, 8, or 9.4 kHz mode as defined in normative reference [3].
+The filters used to achieve the defined IBOC analog bandwidth characteristics are most likely to be implemented digitally in AM IBOC transmission equipment; however, appropriate and carefully designed audio low-pass filters as the final filtering prior to modulation may also be used to implement these specification.
+The purpose of these bandwidth specifications is to prevent interference by controlling the occupied RF bandwidth of AM stations and to insure compliance with the NRSC-5-C Standard.